 Teacher Resources

-Tuesday, October 22 | 9:30 am-3:30 pm
+Thursday, November 13 | 9:30 am–3:30 pm

-Sponsored by the Warner Foundation’s Teaching American History Through Art project
+Sponsored by the Warner Foundation’s Teaching American History Through Art project.

 Deepen your classroom study of the Industrial Revolution, Empire, and the environment with these educator packets featuring lesson plans and activity ideas for remote learning.

 Our lesson plans and activities can be used by teachers and parents across the country.
-All lesson plans include suggested grade levels, but can be adjusted to fit the needs of your students.
+All lesson plans include suggested grade levels but can be adjusted to fit the needs of your students.
+Share your activities with us on social media @thomascolesite on Instagram and Facebook and we’ll post your children’s art and writing.
+To schedule an in-classroom visit with a Thomas Cole Site educator, please email education@thomascole.org.

 Schedule An On-Site School Visit